Gilbert Padilla: Activism

-In September 1962, the NWFA was created and initially set up based on CSO administrative structures with Chavez as President and Padilla as vice president.
+In September 1962, the NFWA was created and initially set up based on CSO administrative structures with Chavez as president and Padilla as vice president.
 Padilla ended up finding a new source of funding via Fred Ross and the IAF.
 In January 1965, Padilla was hired by the Reverend Jim Drake to work with the Migrant Ministry in Porterville.
 By May, Drake and Padilla were organizing farm worker families living in the area's Woodville and Linnell labor camps in a rent strike.

 The workers were living in shabby tin houses, freezing in winter and sweltering in summer, that were meant to be torn down by 1947, but the California state government paid no attention to this and continued to charge monthly rent without trying to update the conditions.
 The strike succeeded and the government agreed to construct better buildings on the same property for the farm workers.

 In August 1965, the first grape strike was held at Rancho Blanco, which was not too far from Porterville.
 Many of those who had participated in the rent strike came to support the new effort, including Drake, farm workers, LeRoy Chatfield, and young college students that Padilla had gotten to know.
 To bring more attention to the situation, Padilla went against Drake's advice to publish the strike in the local Fresno Bee.
 Chavez, who was hospitalized, did not participate and later berated Padilla for deliberately waiting until he was sick to take action.

 In the following years, Padilla willingly uprooted his family to move from place to place.
 In December 1965, he went to Los Angeles to set up the Schenley boycott; in 1966 he worked on the election in El Paso, Texas where the NWFA won an election for the first time.

-Meanwhile, the Agricultural Workers Organizing Committee (AWOC), a Filipino farm worker organization, clashed with the NWFA, whose farm laborer goals were seen as intruding upon their territory.
+Meanwhile, the Agricultural Workers Organizing Committee (AWOC), a Filipino farm worker organization, clashed with the NFWA, whose farm laborer goals were seen as intruding upon their territory.
 Chavez and Padilla worked out the details with Larry Itliong to merge the groups for mutual benefit.
 In 1973, Padilla was elected secretary-treasurer of the newly-formed UFW.